kubernetes/enhancements/keps/sig-network/3698-multi-network/README.md

 The Enabled field is created to allow proper migration from an existing PodNetwork.
 When set to false no new Pods can be attached to that PodNetwork.

-##### IPAM
-In this design we will not provide any specification for IPAM handling for PodNetworks.
-This will be specified in the following phases.

 ##### InUse state
 The PodNetwork object can be referenced by at least one Pod or PodNetworkAttachment.
 When this is the case, the PodNetwork cannot be deleted.